croner-i-web/progression-framework/frameworks/engineering/mobile.md

           - "Drives changes to engineering practices with well-reasoned arguments and a 'strong opinion, weakly held' mentality"
           - "Shapes the direction of systems designs with less experienced engineers"
           - "Breaks down delivery and knowledge silos in their squad"
-      - level: 5
-        criteria:
-          - "Represents Bright at conferences/events"
-          - "Given as reason for other engineers to join Bright"
           - "Proactively shares knowledge internally"
-          - "Acts as the 'sole proprietor', in the CEO mindset, their ego/agenda is not a factor in their thinking or decision making"
           - "Engineers around them get better and have a bigger impact, faster"
   - name: "mastery"
     title: "🛠️ Mastery"